james-whitehead/james-whitehead.github.io/_posts/2018-06-21-news-of-the-world-part-one.md

 - You can zoom so far out that you can see three copies of the world side-by-side.
 - Panning either left or right wraps the map nicely, but the latitude doesn't wrap with it.

 Discovering bugs is usually done through a series of rigorous and comprehensive tests, but in the case of the last problem, it was...not like that.
 First, a very quick refresher on how coordinates work.
 Any point on the earth can be mapped to a pair of points: the latitude (along a horizontal line between -180° and 180°) and the longitude (along a vertical line between -90° and 90°).
 Because the Earth is, well, round (sorry, flat-earthers), if you go past either end of the latitude or longitude lines, it wraps around right to the other end.
-[Here's a map for reference.](https://www.cia.gov/library/publications/resources/the-world-factbook/graphics/ref_maps/political/pdf/world.pdf)

 While I was admiring the watercolour map, I saw an unlabelled island to the north-west of Fiji.
 I wondered what they were, and rather than looking it up normally, I thought I'd get the coordinates and look those up!
 Fiji has a latitude of 179°, so I was expecting the coordinates for this island to be about -170°, but it was...190°.
 Oh.